pockerman/bitrl-rest-api/README.md

 The API is based on <a href="https://fastapi.tiangolo.com/">FastAPI</a>.
 You can launch a server using the ```entrypoint.sh``` script.
 Alternatively, you can use Docker.
-You can find examples with C++ at: <href="https://github.com/pockerman/bitrl">bitrl</a>
+You can find examples with C++ at: <a href="https://github.com/pockerman/bitrl">bitrl</a>